King County District Court roiled by alleged racist statements made by former presiding judge

 In response to news stories that accused former Presiding Judge Susan Mahoney of using a racist slur, King County District Court issued a statement Thursday in which it says it “emphatically reaffirms its commitment to equality and to ending systemic racism.”

-The statement comes days after a report by KNKX Public Radio in which emails and letters from fellow judges referenced Mahoney’s use of a racist slur for Black people during a February meeting about possible discipline for a court employee.
-In the statement, newly elected Presiding Judge Matthew York cited the state’s Judicial Code of Conduct, which says use of epithets or slurs is a manifestation of bias.
+The statement comes days after a report by KNKX Public Radio in which emails and letters from fellow judges referenced Mahoney’s use a racist slur for Black people during a February meeting about possible discipline for a court employee.
+In the statement, newly-elected Presiding Judge Matthew York cited the state’s Judicial Code of Conduct, which says use of epithets or slurs is a manifestation of bias.

 Though the release references news stories reporting Mahoney’s use “of racist language during a meeting,” it says the court cannot comment on specifics of the incident.